Extraverted Sensing (Se): 10 Evident Signs & How to Develop Se

 #6.
 Open-Minded Attitude

-Similarly to extroverted intuition (Ne), extraverted sensing makes people open to different opinions and beliefs.
+Similarly to extraverted intuition (Ne), extraverted sensing makes people open to different opinions and beliefs.
 They rarely, if ever, judge other people for their choices, as most of them believe in the “live and let live” philosophy.

 Moreover, Se users aren’t critical of their or other people’s mistakes.
 They believe that the best way to learn and grow is through personal experience.
 Not to mention, they have enough resilience to effectively overcome failure.